S-Vermeer/FTD-Git/Episode 2 - Cow/Videos 2.md

 #TS: 30:25, points out to where the trailer is, is debating going but is unsure.
 Thanks everyone who voted No, and goes to read the second note found in the backpack [[Backpack Marcy Todd 2]].
 Sunny summarizes that the Backpack probably belonged to [[Marcy Todd]].
 She thinks the placement of the backpack was purposeful for her to see.
 Thinks the [[FTD-Git/Characters/Stranger|Stranger]] put it on the [[Bridge]] for Sunny to see.

 #TS: 31:32.
 Calls out because someone has been knocking.
 In the bathroom (?).
 When she opens the door no one is there, but there is a note on the ground, written in red crayon saying 222 church street on one side and Go ! :) on the other.
-Sunny assumes that the [[FTD-Git/Stranger|Stranger]] wrote it due to the handwriting and red crayon, and that it wants her to go to the location.
+Sunny assumes that the [[FTD-Git/Characters/Stranger|Stranger]] wrote it due to the handwriting and red crayon, and that it wants her to go to the location.
 Mentions how she does have a car and can drive there.
 Says how she is going to keep her car doors locked at all times, not going out of the car and carrying pepper spray.
 #TS: 32:37.
 Says she lied about getting out of the car.
-Shows the [[Church]].
+Shows the [[Trinity Church]].
 It is very spooky looking especially at night.
 It does not look burnt down, but behind what is visible it is completely destroyed.
 There is a barbed wire fence around it.
 Against the fence there is a note on the ground.
 #TS 33:17.
 Sunny is puzzled because it has math on the back.

 #TS: 33:57, Sunny came outside and the [[FTD-Git/Characters/Stranger|Stranger]] is just standing there by the [[Lake]].
 Per suggestion of the discord to befriend the stranger, has brought a gift.
 It is a plushie with a horn (narwhal?)
 Stranger goes to eat the horn, but Sunny stops it.
 Stranger looks at it and says "Cow".
 Sunny says that it is not a cow, that's Phillip.
 Stranger goes to pat it, and says "Cow" again.
 Sunny laughs a little and says, yeah.
 Cow.

-#TS: 34:46. [[FTD-Git/Stranger|Stranger]] suggests that Sunny should go to the [[Trailer]].
+#TS: 34:46. [[FTD-Git/Characters/Stranger|Stranger]] suggests that Sunny should go to the [[Trailer]].
 Sunny asks "right now?" and the stranger nods.
 Sunny grabs a golf cart and goes away.